CS126SP20/final-project-ckesan2/README.md

 - These libraries are used to create queries to create the leader board tables and display the top scores at the end of the game.

+**GFlags**:
+-

+- This project uses the gflags library to parse the command line arguments.

+- To change the name of player in your IDE in the command line arguments, go to:

+        Edit Configurations -> Program Arguments and type in the name using this format:

+        "--name=Jordan"

 <img src="assets/endingpic.jpg" width="400" height="300">